 Visual Editor in Litmus Builder

-Simply start with a template or an existing email, and then we’ll automatically enable codeless editing of text, images, links, and other content in our visual editor.
+Our codeless Visual Editor works with any HTML and doesn’t require any lengthy set up or special syntax to learn.
+Start with a template or an existing email, and then we’ll automatically enable codeless editing.
 You can even restrict certain content from being edited, such as your header and footer.
-It’s ideal for common templated announcements, newsletters, and communications.

-From the Dashboard, or any folder view, click New Email in the upper right corner of your screen.
-Give your email a name and click Pick a template to proceed.
+- From any folder view, use New Email in the upper right corner

 Copy or import an existing email

-While templates are the easiest way to get started building in the visual editor, there are a few other options for getting started:
+While templates are the easiest way to get started building in the visual editor, there are other options available:

-- Duplicate a previous email: while we encourage using templates instead of copying old emails, if you have an email you want to use as your starting point, you can find it -- either via search or by navigating to it in your folders -- and then use the Duplicate option to create a copy.
+- Duplicate a previous email: while we encourage using templates instead of copying old emails, if you have an email you want to use as your starting point, search or navigate to it in your folders and then use the Duplicate option to create a copy.

 - Paste HTML into the code editor: if you have the HTML you want to work with, you can switch to Code editing mode and paste it in.
 Then, just switch back to Visual mode to start making edits.